HenronenGIT/lem-in/README.md

 <img src="README/pics/bfs_gif.gif" width="80%">

-What we can see from this GIF is that a Breadth-first search can find the shortest path efficiently.
+What we can see from this example is that a Breadth-first search can find the shortest path efficiently.

 <details>
 <summary>Code snippet from the source code </summary>